SirichandanaSambatur/CrackingTheCodingInterview/README.md

 4) Queue

 ## Running the Project
 Download this project and import the root directory into Eclipse workspace.
-Each question is implemented with a separate and class.
-Each of these are tested using diferrent test cases and additional test cases can be added if required.
+Each question is implemented within seperate classes.
+Each solution is tested using diferrent test cases and additional test cases can be added if required.